sinProject-Inc/talk/docs/50-git/50-github-actions.md

 ## Secrets

-Do not write confidential information directly, register it in GitHub's Secrets.
+Do not write confidential information (environment variables etc.) directly.
+Instead, register it in GitHub's Secrets.

 ```md
 - GitHub > Repository > Settings